 The second episode of New Girl sees Jess go to get her stuff back from her douche ex-boyfriend.
 After she gets angry, she goes inside to grab all of her stuff at once, and you hear that poor cat.

 Years ago, Sports Illustrated magazine printed an issue with a black cat on the cover.
-Given its infamous cover curse where the person or team featured on it would soon have misfortune of some sort, no one was willing to pose for the issue.
+Given its infamous cover curse where the person or team featured on it would soon have misfortune of some sort, no-one was willing to pose for the issue.
 This was subsequently covered by NBC's Today Show, and the newscasters pondered out loud if something was going to happen to the cat.
 Cue offscreen cat yowl.

 In the sketch "Last Will and Temperament" by Canadian comedy troupe The Frantics, a will reading contains the sentence "And to my cat Mittens, I leave my entire, vast... boot to the head."
 Cue an audible thump, followed by an anguished yowl.
 A later television version kept the cat completely off-screen, but abused it nonetheless.
+It isn't simply a stock sound effect of the cat screaming either, but is rather long and draws itself out for a few seconds.
+Watch it here.

 Subverted by the Reduced Shakespeare Company in their radio show.
 In a discussion of how pain was funny, they have sound effects of a cat and a frying pan.
 They receive a phone call where the caller tells them that frying a cat is over the line.
 Cue "Well, is it ok if I stick Adam's face in the frying pan?"
 "Sure, that'd be funny."
 "AAAAAHHHH!"